matheusspacifico/pvz-replanted-ahk-script/README.md

         * `card_Step`: The horizontal pixel distance between the center of the first seed packet and the center of the second seed packet.

 3.  **Run:** Once configured, simply run the script.
 The hotkeys will only be active when the `Replanted.exe` window is active.

+4.  **Change Keys:** And of course, you can change the keys for your liking, you can do that by just changing it directly in the script!